-Using an evidence-based brain training approach, I help high achievers, executives, professionals, business owners and entrepreneurs heal their disordered habits around food...
+Using an evidence-based brain training approach, I help high achievers, executives, professionals, business owners, leaders and entrepreneurs heal their disordered habits around food...

 so they can reclaim their health and sanity;